mqalkhatib/Tri-CNN/README.md

 }

-If you has any questions, please send e-mail to mqalkhatib@ieee.org
+If you have any questions, please send e-mail to mqalkhatib@ieee.org